Are Decoder-Only Large Language Models the Silver Bullet for Code Search?: discussion

 \revised{\textbf{For Zero-Shot Scenarios}: When fine-tuning is not feasible due to resource or time constraints, we recommend using specialized encoder-only models like UniXcoder.
 Despite its smaller size, it offers a competitive balance of performance and efficiency, outperforming many recent, larger decoder-only LLMs in zero-shot settings.}

-\revised{\textbf{For Fine-Tuning Scenarios}: If resources for fine-tuning are available, we strongly recommend decoder-only LLMs, particularly models from the Gemma family (e.g., CodeGemma).
-Our results show that despite being an earlier model, its architecture demonstrates superior understanding and generalization capabilities after fine-tuning, surpassing even more recent and larger models.}
+\revised{\textbf{For Fine-Tuning Scenarios}: If resources for fine-tuning are available, we strongly recommend decoder-only LLMs, particularly models from the Gemma \revRtwo{and Qwen2.5-Coder} \revRtwo{families}.
+Our results show that \revRtwo{their architectures demonstrate} superior understanding and generalization capabilities after fine-tuning, surpassing even \revRtwo{other} recent and larger models.}

 \revised{\textbf{For Fine-tuning Method}: We recommend using supervised contrastive learning (SupCon).
 This method is highly effective at improving a model's ability to distinguish between relevant and irrelevant code snippets, which is the core of the code search task.}